wendyverdonk93/docs/content/integrations/plugins/shopware6/manual.md

 ```
 #### Marketplace installation steps

-Get the free MultiSafepay plugin from the [Shopware 6 marketplace](https://store.shopware.com/en/mltis59465832976f/multisafepay-online-payments-for-shopware-ideal-cards-klarna-alipay-etc..html) and connect your shop with your Shopware account.
+Get the free MultiSafepay plugin from the [Shopware 6 marketplace](https://store.shopware.com/en/mltis59465832976f/multisafepay-online-payments-for-shopware-ideal-cards-klarna-alipay-etc..html) and connect your webshop with your Shopware account.

 ### 3. Congratulations
 You have installed and configured the plugin successfully.
 If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>